JeanMILPIED/Jedha_CareerCoaching/README.md

 4. practice your coding more than 15min everyday: codinggames, ...
 5. apply to jobs even if it is not mentionned junior

+## Technical tests
+1. Look if it has not already been done by somebody else
+2. Make hypothesis, take initiatives
+3. Go down to the final product and its impact: a model, decisions to make, next steps to test
+4. Present your notebook professionally

+## Technical interviews
+1. if you are asked to explain a model, chose a simple one
+2. if you don't know, say you don't know
+3. prepare a lot before with little "cards"
+4. prepare a project to show (jus in case)

 ## Build a network 🤝
 1. Linkedin: connect - message - invite - post
 2. Meetups: in Paris more than 10 meet ups , you can meet every week